-- Assistance and information for prospective and current students and community members - Assistance with completing the admissions, registration and fee payment processes - Support with completing necessary college forms and applications - Help with navigating our website and setting up personalized accounts.
+- Assistance and information for prospective students, current students, and community members - Assistance with completing the admissions, registration and fee payment processes - Support with completing necessary college forms and applications - Help with navigating our website and setting up personalized accounts.

 Hours: Monday and Tuesday 8 a.m. - 7 p.m.
 Wednesday through Friday 8 a.m. - 5 p.m.